waggle-sensor/data-tools/plot-data/README.md

 Combining data for 001e0610ba8f temperature tsys01 metsense Plotting data to ./plots/example2.png
 ```
-The `-e 10` option was need because otherwise the text for the provenance was too long for the image.
 The data for node 001e0610ba46 is not extracted because it was stored from when the plot in Example 1 was generated.